 You’ll notice misalignment because the car will keep veering to one side.
 Test if this is your problem by driving down a straight road.
 Let the steering wheel go and see what the car does.

 If the wheels are still properly aligned, the car should drive straight.
 If it veers to one side, it means that you likely have a bad alignment and need to have it checked out.

 Bumps in the night are quite a lot of fun when you’re in a “haunted” house.
 In your car, though, they’re serious.
 Listen out for squealing or squeaking, especially when rounding corners.

 It is a sure sign that the joint is not lubricated as it should be and must be dealt with quickly.
 Rattling is another bad sign and could be indicative of this issue.

 5) Abnormal Tire Wear

-If your wheels are properly aligned, your tires should wear the same on all sides, whether the outer or inner edge.
+If your wheels are properly aligned, your tires should wear the same on all sides, whether the outside or inside edge.
 When you have a problem with the tie rods, the tire wears at the edges more than in the center.